 23 credits are required for each graduating senior.
 Students who have been enrolled for at least one year are eligible to receive a South Christian diploma.
-All students are required to take a minimum of 2.5 credits each semester.
-Students attending the Kent Career Technical Center will take at least 1.0 credits and may have only one study hall at South Christian.
-Courses required of all students are the following:
+All students are required to take a minimum of 3.0 credits each semester.
+Students attending the Kent Career Technical Center will take at least 2.0 credits and may have only one study hall each semester.